U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Experiments

 \subsection{Uncertainties}

 We investigate uncertainties using the FaceBP dataset. \\ {\bf Uncertainty Trends:} Figure~\ref{fig:corr_total} shows the correlation plots for SBP and DBP predictions by U-FaceBP with aleatoric, epistemic, and total uncertainties on the FaceBP dataset.
 The aleatoric uncertainty tends to be larger when the estimated BP is higher, reflecting the fact that the error can be large for SBP above 130 mmHg and DBP above 80 mmHg in some cases.
 This suggests that BP estimation is difficult when BP is high, $i.e.$, the predictive variance in NLL loss (see Eq.~(1)) is difficult to reduce.
 This difficulty is associated with the fact that hypertension has a wide BP range ($e.g.$, from 140 to 234 mmHg for SBP in the FaceBP dataset).
 The epistemic uncertainty remains relatively uniform across a broad range of estimated BP values ($e.g.$, from 110 to 140 mmHg for SBP), indicating that the training data is sufficient within this range (see the histogram in Fig.~\ref{fig:dist}).
 In contrast, higher uncertainty is observed in the hypertensive range ($e.g.$, SBP $\geq$ 140 mmHg), suggesting a lack of training samples in this region.
 This elevated uncertainty accurately reflects the model’s lack of knowledge due to data sparsity.
-The total uncertainty shows a similar trend, particularly influenced by aleatoric uncertainty, with higher estimated BP tending to result in higher uncertainty. \\ {\bf Confidence Assessment:} Figure~\ref{fig:confidence} shows the relationship between uncertainties and estimation performance.
-The horizontal axis represents the top $x$\% of predictions ranked in ascending order of uncertainty, referred to as the ``top of low uncertainty".
-Suc10 increases as aleatoric and epistemic uncertainties decrease, with total uncertainty showing a similar trend.
-The top 30–40\% of predictions with low uncertainty meet the BHS Grade B or C and mostly correspond to normotensive cases (see Fig.~\ref{fig:corr_total}), supporting a triage-like scenario, where clearly healthy cases can be handled by AI, while uncertain ones are directed to experts or BP devices. \\ {\bf Racial Subgroup Analysis:} Figure~\ref{fig:unc_race} presents the MAE and total uncertainty for each racial group.
-Compared to individuals with lighter skin tones such as White and East Asian, groups with darker skin tones such as Other Asian ($e.g.,$ South and Southeast Asian) and Black tend to exhibit slightly higher MAEs.
-This is likely because darker skin, with higher melanin concentrations, absorbs more light and reduces the signal-to-noise ratio—a well-known challenge in prior rPPG studies~\cite{nowara2020meta}.
-Notably, groups with darker skin tones show higher total uncertainty, suggesting that our uncertainty estimation framework implicitly captures measurement difficulty.
+The total uncertainty shows a similar trend, particularly influenced by aleatoric uncertainty, with higher estimated BP tending to result in higher uncertainty.